 It is generally inadvisable to put two branches within a 3-mile radius.
 Though the two franchises may both be successful, the sales of those two combined will likely be less than the sales of a single franchise placed at a stronger intersection within that radius.
 Some companies have their own departments that handle cannibalization and do their own cannibalization analysis, but it is easier to use software, or hire a consultant who can perform the analysis.
 Cannibalization analysis involves studying demographics and trade area.
 Trade area is probably the strongest indicator of how many sales a new franchise will steal from an existing franchise nearby.

 Synuma’s system is slightly more superficial.
 It doesn’t rely on demographics, but it does show any existing locations on the territory map.
 The user can predefine a radius and the software will show any neighboring franchises near, or in, that area.
 While it’s not a complete analysis, the system integrates well with Buxton’s software.
 Buxton may have an open API and Synuma can tap into their information, or vice versa.
 The two systems complement each other despite the fact they both do something completely different.

 When it comes to improving criteria mapping, Synuma is all about data.
 That includes demographic data, sales data, and even credit card data.
+Basing your mapping on data will benefit your franchise operations.
 Any information that can help you pick out who your customer is and how they are behaving will improve your ability to define a very successful franchise territory.